 The VMM must also arrange to intercept and emulate guest accesses to the IOMMU's MMIO-mapped command registers.
-Since the overhead of each VMM intercept is high, guest operating systems accessing the IOMMU will have better performance if they enqueue batches of commands in the IOMMU's (DRAM-based) command buffer prior to initiating IOMMU command processing via an MMIO register access.
+Since the overhead of each VMM intercept is high, guest operating systems accessing the IOMMU have better performance when they enqueue batches of commands in the IOMMU's (DRAM-based) command buffer prior to initiating IOMMU command processing via an MMIO register access.

 Since an untrusted guest OS cannot be allowed to write in the real device table, the VMM must maintain shadow entries in the real table on behalf of the guest.
 The IOMMU architecture requires software to issue invalidate-entry commands to the IOMMU after updating device table entries.
 The VMM can intercept these invalidate commands, look up the corresponding entries in the guest's simulated device table, and make shadow entries in the real device table on behalf of the guest.
-Note that the DeviceIDs as seen by the guest need not be the same as the real DeviceIDs, and the DomainIDs used by the guest will almost certainly not be the same as the DomainIDs used by the VMM in the real device table.
+Note that the DeviceIDs as seen by the guest need not be the same as the real DeviceIDs, and the DomainIDs used by the guest are almost certainly not the same as the DomainIDs used by the VMM in the real device table.

-In addition, for each guest I/O page table, the VMM will have to construct a shadow I/O page table.
-This shadow I/O page table is the page table that will be given to the real IOMMU.
-Unfortunately, since a failed I/O device access cannot be restarted, the VMM will have to construct each guest domain's complete shadow I/O page tables eagerly as soon as the guest enables paging for that domain.
-The VMM will have to write-protect guest I/O page tables from the guest, in order to intercept all guest updates and propagate the updates to the shadow I/O page tables.
+In addition, for each guest I/O page table, the VMM must construct a shadow I/O page table.
+This shadow I/O page table is the page table that is given to the real IOMMU.
+Unfortunately, since a failed I/O device access cannot be restarted, the VMM must construct each guest domain's complete shadow I/O page tables eagerly as soon as the guest enables paging for that domain.
+The VMM must write-protect guest I/O page tables from the guest in order to intercept all guest updates and propagate the updates to the shadow I/O page tables.